 One of my favorite beef dishes growing up was bulgogi, and this marinated Korean steak is spot on.
 This is my preferred way to enjoy Korean barbecue because of how easy it is, it boasts of all the delicious flavors without all of the work.
 Plus, since I prefer my steak on the more medium rare side, a flank steak is perfect in getting a tender, juicy, and mouthwatering bite!
 I know you will love this delicious and simple Asian steak.

-Let's first talk about why I prefer grass-fed beef over grass-finished and industrial beef.
+Let's first talk about why I prefer grass-fed beef over grass-finished and conventional beef.
 In their natural habitat, cows eat grass and small amounts of grain when the grass is seeding .
 This provides the cow all the nutrients it needs to healthy, and we want to eat healthy animals.
-When cow are fed a lot of grain, like in industrial beef, the food source is not the natural source of food for the cows and it lacks the nutrients the cow needs to stay healthy, thus creating a less nutritious beef.
+When cow are fed a lot of grain, like in conventional beef, the food source is not the natural source of food for the cows and it lacks the nutrients the cow needs to stay healthy, thus creating a less nutritious beef.

 Additionally, because grass-fed cows are eating what they are supposed to be eating, the beef they produce is the most nutrient dense and has the omega-3's that are supposed to naturally be in the beef.
-Due to the lack of nutrients in industrial beef, it does not contain the omega-3's thus creating a nutrient deficient beef.
+Due to the lack of nutrients in conventional beef, it does not contain the omega-3's thus creating a nutrient deficient beef.